 Armed with a grant from a state housing agency, a group that includes a team from Virginia Tech, a Richmond construction company and two local nonprofits are trying out a new way to build and sell a home.

-The project is made possible by Virginia Housing (formerly Virginia Housing Development Authority), which announced a $500,000 grant to help secure the specialized device, which prints with concrete.
+The project is made possible by a $500,000 grant from Virginia Housing (formerly Virginia Housing Development Authority) used to secure the specialized device, which prints with concrete.
 It’s one of only two in the U.S., the other being in Florida.

 The grant was awarded to Virginia Tech’s Virginia Center for Housing Research.